aletheatoh/FCCLicenceScraper/README.md

 ## Running the Web Scraper
 ### Overview
 #### Stating the file path
-Basically, whenever you are opening a file, you need to reference the path of your directory.
+Basically, whenever you are opening a file, you will need to reference the path of your directory.

 It is usually easiest if the file is in your current directory, as you simply have to state the file name, for example:
 ```
 data = open_workbook('data.xlsx')